tomasruizr/angular-modal-service/README.md

 [![Dependencies](https://david-dm.org/dwmkerr/angular-modal-service.svg?theme=shields.io)](https://david-dm.org/dwmkerr/angular-modal-service)
 [![Dev Dependencies](https://david-dm.org/dwmkerr/angular-modal-service/dev-status.svg?theme=shields.io)](https://david-dm.org/dwmkerr/angular-modal-service#info=devDependencies)

+Modified by Tomás Ruiz (tomasruizr@gmail.com)
+Added the posibility to pass a "transclude template" in order to reuse forms already created in a modal way, only specifying the modal tags necesesary to work.
+See below for more details.

 Modal service for AngularJS - supports creating popups and modals via a service.
 See [a quick fiddle](http://jsfiddle.net/dwmkerr/8MVLJ/) or a full set of samples at [dwmkerr.github.io/angular-modal-service](http://dwmkerr.github.io/angular-modal-service).

 1. [Usage](#usage)